 CALIFORNIA HEALTHY YOUTH ACT (EC 51934, 51938, 48980) Students enrolled in the District may receive instruction in personal health and public safety, which may include accident prevention, first aid, fire prevention, conservation of resources, and health education including comprehensive sexual health education and HIV prevention.
 The instruction shall include, among other things, information about sexual harassment, sexual abuse, and human trafficking and the risks, prevention and how to safely seek assistance.
-The District plans to provide comprehensive sexual health education and/or HIV prevention education during the 2018-2019 school year.
+The District plans to provide comprehensive sexual health education and/or HIV prevention education during the 2021-2022 school year.
 Students will be taught by District personnel or an outside agency.
-If the District decides to arrange for an outside consultant to provide comprehensive sexual health education and/or HIV prevention education, the District will provide notice to parents no fewer than 14 days before the instruction is delivered by mail or another form of communication.
+If the District decides to arrange for an outside consultant to provide comprehensive sexual health education and/or HIV prevention education, the District will provide parents with at least 14 days' notice of the date of the instruction and the name of the organization or affiliation of each guest speaker.